Bard Sage Abilities

 - Cuisine (sage study): the mastery of principle meals in a kitchen, ordering and purchasing of inventory and the preparation, practice and preservation of food.

-Describing the making of unusual organic products from plants and animals, such as candle-making, perfumes, honey, opium, caviar and many, many more.
+Leather work describes the making of unusual organic products from plants and animals, reaching well beyond the tanning and processing of leather.
+The study also incorporates many odd skills related to candle-making, perfumes, honey, opium, caviar and more.

 - Hides & Skins (sage study): the treatment and process underlying the transformation of skins and hides into leather, including skinning, tanning, tawing and the making of parchment.